Regular procedure

 Decisions of the Audiencia Nacional are publicly available in the CENDOJ database.

 The success rate of appeals is generally low (an average of 90% of cases has been rejected in 2019, 2020 and 2021).
-During 2021, a total of 27,431 appeals were lodged: this refers both to administrative (15,002) and judicial (12,429) appeals.[31]
-Figures for 2022 are not available at the time of writing, as the OAR usually publish them in the second half of the year.
+During 2021, a total of 27,431 appeals were lodged: this refers both to administrative (15,002) and judicial (12,429) appeals.[39]
+In 2022, 484 administrative and 2,817 judicial appeals were rejected.[40]
+Figures for 2023 are not available at the time of writing, as the OAR usually publishes such information in the second half of the year.

 Onward appeal before the Supreme Court